Creatide/Text-Generator-LSTM/README.md

 * **LSTM_LAYERS**: The number and size of LSTM layers in the model.
 This value depends on the complexity of your data and the desired level of accuracy.
 In general, a larger number of layers and/or larger layer sizes can result in higher accuracy, but may also increase the risk of overfitting.
 A good rule of thumb is to start with 1–2 layers with 64–256 units each and adjust as needed.

-* **DROPOUT_LAYERS**: The dropout rate to use after each LSTM layer to prevent overfitting.
+* **DROPOUT_LAYERS**: The dropout rate to use to prevent overfitting.
 This value should be set based on the risk of overfitting in your model.
 A higher dropout rate can result in less overfitting, but may also reduce accuracy.
 A good rule of thumb is to start with a dropout rate of 0.2 and adjust as needed.

 * **DENSE_LAYERS**: The number and size of dense layers in the model.
 This value depends on the complexity of your data and the desired level of accuracy.
 In general, adding dense layers can improve accuracy, but may also increase the risk of overfitting.
 A good rule of thumb is to start with 1-2 and start with a small number of units, such as 64 or 128, and gradually increase the number if necessary.
 Adding more units can increase the capacity of the model and potentially improve accuracy, but may also increase the risk of overfitting.